 Not pictured here is a small metal tag with the bag’s Okoban tracking number on it – a piece of low-tech metal linked to an airline industry tracing system called WorldTracer.
 I haven’t yet delved into the rabbit hole that is lost luggage (knock on wood!), but the gist is that the 12-digit alphanumeric code helps them get your bag back to you if it’s ever lost.

 It’s light, it feels tough, and being without a frame there’s more flexibility to ensure it fits your stuff.
 Its best use is probably for clothes or anything ‘soft’, or if you need to comply with a strict airline baggage policy — it complies with virtually every major airline around the world.

 The ‘cons’ here are kind of nitpicky.
 I’d prefer a zipper top to the innermesh pocket, or at least a bit of Velcro to keep it closed / out of the way.
 It’s also a good 5 inches (17cm) wider than my current backpack, and of course that’s by design – the goal of the bag is to replace a cabin bag, not a backpack.
 People with smaller frames may feel the bag sticks out on either side as a result.

 If you’re in the market for luggage, head to one of the most complete reviews of packing cubes I’ve seen in awhile.
-Alternatively, if you’d rather have a guide to a great backpack that’s an actual backpack, check this post out.
+Alternatively, if you’d rather check out a really in-depth guide to the best travel backpacks, check this post out.